 1. Daylesford Victoria – Where to Stay

-I had a bit of an ill fated attempt to stay at a friend of a friend’s place in Daylesford but it turned out there were some major heating issues – combined with my lack of brownies training and very limited experience in making fires – that meant I needed to find an alternative asap.
-I remembered I had googled Frangos Frangos before deciding on the friend’s place as I had been to the restaurant years ago.
+I had a bit of an ill-fated attempt to stay at a friend of a friend’s place in Daylesford but it turned out there were some major heating issues – combined with my lack of brownies training and very limited experience in making fires – that meant I needed to find an alternative asap.
+I remembered I had googled Hotel Frangos before deciding on the friend’s place as I had been to the restaurant years ago.

-Luckily they had a room and what a warm and cosy room it is!
+Luckily Hotel Frangos had a room and what a warm and cosy room it was!
 Sure it is not the biggest room but it did have a huge bathroom.
-The room also has a lot of furry soft furnishings – they are even on the walls!
+The room at Hotel Frangos Daylesford also has a lot of furry soft furnishings – they are even on the walls!
 I couldn’t think of anything better in cold weather.
 Best of all they have a fantastic café downstairs – Café Koukla – which is where breakfast is served.
-It is also one of the only places to have wifi so it has also been a lovely place to sit and blog.
+Cafe Koukla is also one of the only places to have wifi so it has also been a lovely place to sit and blog.

-I had two brilliant breakfasts here – the first morning was a very tasty omelette with giant hunks of bocconcini.
+I had two brilliant breakfasts at Hotel Frangos – the first morning was a very tasty omelet with giant hunks of bocconcini.
 The second morning was poached eggs, bacon and avocado on sourdough.
-Excellent bacon and the eggs tasted very fresh.
-As well as fresh oj and a fantastic coffee.
+The bacon was delicious and the eggs tasted very fresh.
+There was also fresh orange juice and a fantastic coffee.

-They are known for their woodfire pizzas.
-It was far too cold to consider leaving the nice warm café in the evenings so night one I had a delicious pumpkin, feta, spinach and pine nut pizza delivered to my room.
+Cafe Koukla is known for their woodfire pizzas.
+It was far too cold to consider leaving the nice warm café in the evenings so night one I had a delicious pumpkin, feta, spinach and pine nut pizza delivered to my room upstairs in Hotel Frangos.
 It took all of about 5 minutes to arrive and you could taste it was fresh from the oven.
-As this worked so well I did the same thing the second night and enjoyed an amazing meat falling off the bone lamb shoulder with a gravy/sauce that was heaven.white
+As this worked so well I did the same thing the second night and enjoyed amazing meat falling off the bone lamb shoulder with a gravy/sauce that was heaven.

 For a really special experience check in to The Lake House.
 This stunning property was one of the original boutique hotels and continues to be an outstanding accommodation experience.
 Its also very well known for its excellent restaurant.
 If you’re not staying at The Lakehouse do try to have a meal there.